zedbeit/hire-assessment/README.md

 ```

 Start by running the REST service before starting any UI services.
-If using IntelliJ IDEA, open each service in a separate IDE window.
+If using IDE, open each service in a separate IDE window.

 ### 🚀 Book Catalogue Management Rest Service